 Fun fact, as of this writing, hauls account for over 31.2 million videos on YouTube and countless posts across WordPress.

-As previously mentioned, haul posts are personally uncomfortable because I never want to come across as too showy or consumerist.
-While influencer hauls can help people to find products that are new or interesting, often times online reviewers never tell readers or consumers how those products performed for them.
-Therefore, those hauls are potentially inspiring others to buy products that they may hate or may not have needed.
+As previously mentioned, haul posts are personally uncomfortable for me.
+I never want to come across as too showy or hyper-consumerist.
+Influencer hauls help people to find products that are new or interesting.
+However, often times online reviewers never tell readers or consumers how those hauled products performed for them.
+Therefore, those hauls potentially inspire others to buy products that they may hate or may not need.

-As someone who was buying beauty products almost addictively throughout college, hauls can be triggering in terms of inspiring impulse shopping.
-If you happen to have stumbled across this post and are unfamiliar with my previous blogs, I’ve been making immense efforts over the last two years to reduce my spending and to minimize my beauty collection by using up, donating, selling, or trashing items that no longer bring me joy.
-Part of this journey, has lead me to focus on developing smarter shopping habits and to stop buying things in excess or solely for an emotional pick-me-up.
+As someone who bought beauty products almost addictively throughout college, hauls are triggering for urges to impulse shop.
+If you happen to have stumbled across this post and are unfamiliar with my previous blogs, I’ve been making immense efforts over the last two years to reduce my spending and to minimize my beauty collection by using up, donating or selling, or trashing items that no longer bring me joy.
+Part of this journey, lead me to focus on developing smarter shopping habits and to stop buying things in excess or solely for an emotional pick-me-up.

-One of the ways that I keep myself accountable with shopping and minimizing is keeping thorough lists of what comes in and out of my home, as well as sharing when I make new purchases or receive gifts from others.
+One of the ways that I keep myself accountable with shopping is by keeping thorough lists of what comes in and out of my collection, as well as sharing when I make new purchases or receive gifts from others.
 Additionally, I share with the online world (and those close to me), my progress in downsizing.
-Knowing that I will share an end of year update on my progress, I don’t want to surprise anyone if I end the year with more products than I started with…. which seems likely (unfortunately due to the items I received in my Beautycon LA Hauler Bag).
+More specifically, I will share an end of year update on my progress.
+Therefore, I don’t want to surprise anyone if I end the year with more products than I started with.
+This year, this seems likely (unfortunately due to the items I received in my Beautycon LA Hauler Bag).

 If you enjoy watching, reading, or posting hauls, my critique is not meant to cast judgment or shame.
-I do want to share my honest thoughts on this subject matter in case there is anyone else who finds these types of posts troublesome for their personal shopping behaviors.
-In the interest of transparency, I want to share what I received in my 2018 Beautycon LA Hauler Bag and evaluate the worth of the bag.
+Ultimately, I just want to share my honest thoughts on this subject matter in case there is anyone else who finds these types of posts triggering.
+In the interest of transparency, I want to share what I received in my 2018 Beautycon LA Hauler Bag.
+Also, I will evaluate the worth of the bag.

 Beautycon LA Hauler Bag & Ticket Value

-Beauty Con L.A. offers a series of tiered tickets to the annual event ranging from one-day or two-day general admission, two-day early admission (with haul bag), VIP All Access, etc. When my friend and I were evaluating ticket options we were deciding between the two-day GA tickets ($75.00 USD) or the early admission passes ($200.00 USD).
-Ultimately, we purchased the two-day early admission tickets because we felt that the early admission to the event and the products would be worth the cost, even though we didn’t know what products we’d be receiving in the haul bag.
+Beauty Con L.A. offers a series of tiered tickets to the annual event ranging from one-day or two-day general admission, two-day early admission (with haul bag), VIP All Access, etc. When my friend and I were evaluating ticket options we were deciding between the two-day GA tickets ($75.00) or the early admission passes ($200.00).

-The tickets were more than worth it.
-The value of the products in the bag are worth more than $650.00 USD and two-day GA tickets cost $75.00.
-Therefore, the package is valued at over $725.00 USD.
-I received so many products, that I needed to check a suitcase at the airport returning home to the East Coast.
+Nevertheless, the tickets seemed more than worth it.
+After calculating the value of Beautycon LA Hauler bag, we concluded that the value of the products were worth more than $650.00.
+Also, the two-day GA tickets cost $75.00.
+Therefore, the package is valued at over $725.00.
+Additionally, I received so many products, that I needed to check a suitcase at the airport returning home to the East Coast.

 Beautycon LA Hauler Bag Products

-- Clairol Clearly You Permanent Cream Hair Color ($6.49 USD)
+- Clairol Clearly You Permanent Cream Hair Color ($6.49)